henrywu2019/BentoML/docs/source/concepts.rst

 Online API Serving
 ^^^^^^^^^^^^^^^^^^

-Once a BentoService is saved, you can easily start the REST API server to test out sending request and interacting with the server.
-For example, after saving the BentoService in the :doc:`Getting Started Guide <quickstart>`, you can start a API server right away with:
+Once a MyModel is saved, you can easily start the REST API server to test out sending request and interacting with the server.
+For example, after saving the MyModel in the :doc:`Getting Started Guide <quickstart>`, you can start a API server right away with:

 .. code-block:: bash